balamrautela17-spec/balam-portfolio/README.md

 # Hey there! 👋

 I'm Balam a BBA Finance graduate passionate about data analytics.
-Currently mastering SQL, Power BI, Excel, and learning Python for data analysis! 🚀
+With hands-on experience in tools like SQL, Power BI and Excel, while learning Python for data analysis! 🚀

 ## My Toolkit